 When you’re in business, what could be nicer than waking up and finding that new customers have signed up for your platform?

 The thing we love about SaaS is how easy it is to generate passive income.
 The average monthly retention rate for SaaS companies is between 92% and 97%.
-This means as long as you have a little bit of sales and marketing going on in the background to bring in new customers, you’re good!
+This means as long as you have a few sales and marketing going on in the background to bring in new customers, you’re good!

 How much does it cost to dig into a SaaS application development?

-It depends on a number of factors, including your skillset and the complexity of the app you’re planning to create.
+It depends on several factors, including your skillset and the complexity of the app you’re planning to create.

 In our experience, it can cost anything between $15k to $250k to develop a SaaS application, depending on how ambitious the idea is.
 Things you need to consider include: